pokitchayng/JavaCalc/README.md

 ### Getting Started
 Run Javacalc with java from the command line.

-### Prerequisits
+### Prerequisites
-Java refferable through the classpath.
+Java referable through the classpath.

 ### Author
 Chris Gray